EQUATOR Centre UK

-Learn the secrets of success in planning, writing, publishing, and disseminating your research at the EQUATOR Network's flagship course
+Learn the secrets of success in planning, writing, publishing, and disseminating your research at the EQUATOR Network's 2-day course

 This lively and practical course is designed to build your skills and confidence to achieve success in disseminating your research through traditional journals and other publication and media channels.

 - How to write the key sections of your research article: methods, analysis and results, introduction, discussion, title, and abstract

 - How to use reporting guidelines

 - How to target the right journal for your research and navigate different editorial systems